mlflow/mlflow/docs/source/models.rst

 `the Model Validation example from the MLflow GitHub Repository
 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_model_validation.py>`_.

-.. note:: Limitations:
+.. note:: Here are some limitations when the default evaluator is used:

-    - With the default evaluator, model validation results not included in the MLflow run, and
+    - Model validation results not included in the MLflow run.
     - No metrics are logged nor artifacts produced for the baseline model in the MLflow run.

 Additional information about model evaluation behaviors and outputs is available in the